T-Troll/alienfx-tools/README.md

 Fan control: Modern Alienware/Dell G-Series notebooks (any m-series, x-series, Area51m), Aurora R7 (and later model) desktops.

 Project Wiki has [more details and the list of tested devices](https://github.com/T-Troll/alienfx-tools/wiki/Supported-and-tested-devices-list).
-If your device is not supported, you can [help me support it](https://github.com/T-Troll/alienfx-tools/wiki/How-to-collect-data-for-the-new-light-device).
+If your light device is not supported, you can [help me support it](https://github.com/T-Troll/alienfx-tools/wiki/How-to-collect-data-for-the-new-light-device).
-For fan control - Open issue here or contact me via Discord support server.
+In case of issues with fan control, please open issue here or contact me via Discord support server.

 ## Light system reset

-- In rare case light system freeze, shutdown or hibernate your notebook (some lights can stay on after shutdown), disconnect all cables, including power adapter, and wait about 15 seconds (or until all lights turn off), then start it back.
+- In rare case light system freeze, shutdown or hibernate your system (some lights can stay on after shutdown), disconnect all cables, including power adapter, and wait about 15 seconds (or until all lights turn off), then start it back.
 - In rare case you have Alienware monitor, and `AlienFX-GUI` or `AlienFX-CLI` freeze at start for more, then 6 seconds, disconnect you monitor USB cable or reset monitor settings to default (hardware bug).

 ## Project Support and support for the project